-What’s better than using a product that has been on the market for so long and has stood the test of time, the passing of trends, the people’s constant search for new makeup and new standards of beauty?
+What’s better than using a product that has been on the market for so long and has stood the test of time, the passing of trends, people’s constant search for new makeup, and new standards of beauty?
 Nothing.
-This makeup foundation that is marketed as a BB cream, but it’s not (but I’m not upset about it), has been launched more than 10 years ago.
-Missha is a very established brand already, that came to life in the year 2000 in the K-beauty world.
+This makeup foundation, marketed as a BB cream (though it’s not, and I’m not upset about it), was launched more than 10 years ago.
+Missha is a well-established brand that has emerged in the K-beauty world in 2000.
 The brand has a few iconic products under its belt, and the M Perfect BB Cream SPF 42 PA+++ is one of them.

 Disclaimer: This post may contain affiliate links which means I may receive a commission for purchases made through links.
 I will only recommend products that I have personally used!
 Learn more on my Private Policy page.